keisku/kubectl-secretdata/README.md

   kubectl-secret-data [flags]

 Flags:
-  -A, --all-namespace             If present, find secrets from all namespaces
+  -A, --all-namespaces            If present, find secrets from all namespaces
       --cluster string            The name of the kubeconfig context to use --context string            The name of the kubeconfig cluster to use -h, --help                      help for kubectl-secret-data